machingclee/2023-08-08-grpc-review/README.md

 I study how to stream data from server recently.
 SSE is good, I love it, but when it comes to performance, it takes up 1 tcp connection constantly out of the limited 6 connections using HTTP/1.1.

-For streaming of large data, we take advantage of the fact that HTTP/2 has no limitation on numer of TCP connections due to its ability to multiplex multiple requests into a single pipeline (connection).
+For streaming of large data, we take advantage of the fact that HTTP/2 has no limitation on number of TCP connections due to its ability to multiplex multiple requests into a single pipeline (connection).

 ## How to Stream?